 Innovation is a trait of human nature, during prehistoric times we used this drive to create tools.
 In our modern ages, we have redirected this innovation toward the examination of our contemporary creations, attempting to ensure they’re as necessary as we’ve been made to believe.
-This often results in trying outdated techniques, such as dental myths, ideas backed by pseudo-science, or creating an air of doubt around tried-and-true techniques.
+This often results in trying outdated techniques, such as family dental myths, ideas backed by pseudo-science, or creating an air of doubt around tried-and-true techniques.

 Misinformation could cause damage to your beautiful pearly-whites, so let’s look at some of these dental myths created by our powerful need to innovate.